 This highly nutritious tuber is regarded to this day as the king of the crop.
 It was introduced from South America to Europe in the 16th century and was initially greeted by Europeans with some skepticism.
 A tuber that grows underground - surely that must be the devil’s work!
 In Gültlinger’s native Germany, the potato did not flourish in popularity until after the Thirty Years' War.
 This was thanks not least to Frederick the Great’s “Potato Edict”, where everybody was ordered by royal decree to plant potatoes.
 To this day, historians believe that the potato played a vital role in Brandenburg-Prussia’s transformation into the continent’s leading industrial power.

 Today, the average German eats more than 50 kg of potatoes every year.
 In Latvia, Poland and Greece, the per-head consumption of potatoes exceeds 100 kg.
 But it’s the Russians who top the table, with a per-head consumption of some 250 kg per year.
-Gültlinger harvests around 600 kg of potatoes every year.
+Gültlinger harvests around 6000 tonnes of potatoes every year.
 The principal customers are the big supermarket chains.
 In the Regensburg region in particular, his “princely potatoes” are also served up during major events and festivities.

 Hellkofen lies on the border where the Gäuboden region meets hilly tertiary terrain, a region covering a range of soil types – from silty and mineral-rich to a high clay content.
 Self-cleaning properties and traction are the most important properties required of the tyres fitted to the tractors, grubbers and potato combine harvesters used to gather the crop.
 And for the longer distances that the tractors cover by road when transporting the potatoes from field to farm, smooth, comfortable running is vital.
 This is a balancing act that the Tractor85 pulls of with ease.